 Keep going until it looks like below.
 You do need it to be really thick.

-This firms it up just perfectly.
-It makes it cut like a dream.
 You can then keep any left overs in the fridge covered.
-I have put it in for 2 hours before when I have forgotten all about it! it was still fine.
+I have put it in the freezer for 2 hours before when I have forgotten all about it!
+It was still fine.

 No Bake Caramel Cheesecake